+8. Leopard spotting in the Sabi Sand Game Reserve

-The riverine woodland vegetation here is the perfect home for leopards.
+The riverine woodland vegetation here is the perfect home for leopard.
 Best seen in the early morning or on night game drives with a spotlight, this is a real treat.

 9. The Tasting rooms at le Quartier Français, Cape Winelands

 Putting a modern spin on traditional African cooking and throwing in some ingenious African-themed ideas of their own, award-winning chef Margot Janse and her team create an eight-course tasting menu that is pure theater.